acopestake/academicwebsite/content/workingpaper/PASI/index.md

 ---
-title: "Multi-product firms, networks and quality-upgrading: Evidence from China in India"
+title: "Inputs, networks and quality-upgrading: Evidence from China in India"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here